sonay/bot_facebook/README.md

 bot_facebook requires
 * **tr_TR.UTF8** LC_ALL locale to be available in your system.
-* Firefox and geckodriver (version 0.30.0) to be on your PATH.
+* Firefox and geckodriver (version 0.30.0) to be installed and on your PATH.
 * To parse accounts requiring log in, EMAIL and PASSWORD env variables to be set (Though this is not possible at the moment)
 * tesseract-ocr (version 4.1.1) and tesseract-ocr-tur (Turkish language data) to be installed on